How to use the new 'Unlock with Apple Watch' iPhone feature - 9to5Mac

-Apple today released the first developer betas of iOS 14.5 and watchOS 7.4, bringing a major change to the integration between iPhone and Apple Watch.
+Apple this week released the first developer and public betas of iOS 14.5 and watchOS 7.4, bringing a major change to the integration between iPhone and Apple Watch.
 For the first time, you can now use your Apple Watch to unlock your iPhone when you’re wearing a face mask.
 Here’s how it works.

 There are few things worth noting right off the bat.
-First and foremost, this requires the latest developer betas of iOS 14.5 and watchOS 7.4.
-As of right now, there is no public beta available, but we expect that one could be released as soon as this week.
-Then, we expect iOS 14.4 and watchOS 7.4 to be released to the general public sometime in the next few months.
+First and foremost, this requires the latest developer or public betas of iOS 14.5 and watchOS 7.4.
+If you don’t want to hop on the beta train, we expect iOS 14.5 and watchOS 7.4 to be released to the general public sometime in the next few months.

 Unlock your iPhone with Apple Watch